emcek/dcspy/README.md

 * `d:\python38\scripts\dcspy.exe`

 You can drag and drop `dcspy.exe` to desktop and make shortcut (with custom icon).
-After successful connect attempt, G13 display should update.
+After successful connect attempt, LCD display should update.

 ## New ideas
 I have lots of plans and new ideas how to improve it internally and form user's perspective, but don't hesitate to contact me.
 Maybe it will motivate me to implement some new stuff.
 Please open issue if you find bug or have any crazy idea.